Marshall Cromer, The Forklift Boss

 There are three shipping trailer sizes in use today: 40-foot, 48-foot, and 53-foot.
 A standard GMA pallet is 48" long x 40" wide.

 Some simple math tells us that a 53-foot trailer (636” long) will fit 13 pallets lengthwise, with about 1 foot extra.
 These trailers are wide enough for two rows of pallets.
-So you’re looking at 26 pallets per 53-foot trailer.
+So you’re looking at 26 pallets loaded into every 53-foot trailer.

 What does this have to do with weight?
 Now that we know how many pallets we can add in, we can determine how much each needs to weigh.
 But there’s one more thing to take into account.